-Taxpayers hurry up!
-6 financial tasks you need to complete before March 31
+Only 2 days left!
+Complete these 6 financial tasks before March 31

 5. Getting Form 12B

 Form 12B is a form which needs to be furnished by an individual who is joining a new company in the middle of the year.
 In other words, it is required only in the year in which you have two employers.
-“The main purpose of this form is to acquaint your new employer with the income earned by you from the previous employer for the purpose of correct TDS deduction.
+“The main purpose of this form is to acquaint your new employer with the income earned by you from the previous employer for the purpose of correct TDS (Tax Deducted at Source) deduction.
 This form saves the employee from paying higher amount of taxes at the time of filing his return (ITR).
 Further, on submission of Form 12B by the employee, the new employer will be able to furnish a Consolidated Form 16 at the end of the year with the correct details.
 Therefore, it is recommended that every new employee must submit Form 12B to their new employer at the time of his joining,” says CA Abhishek Soni, Founder, tax2win.in.

 However, if you have still not submitted your Form 12B to the current employer, then you should do this before March 31st to enable them to deduct the correct amount of TDS.
 This will also help you while filing your income tax return.